project-oak/oak/docs/programming-oak.md

   trait.

 ## Using an Oak Application from a client

+TODO(#431) Update documentation to use a single app oak server.

 A client that is outside of the Oak ecosystem can use an Oak Application by interacting with it as a gRPC service.
 However, this does involve a few